Rebel Hebs

 When our first white lamb appeared, we were understandably surprised.
 Others told us a stray ram must have got into our field – the common brush-off white Heb owners have heard over the years.
 But there has never been a stray ram messing about in our fields, with our ewes.
 In fact, we’d like to see the ram who could jump into our field, tup one ewe – and only one – then leave with his life, while our own ram stood idly by!

 Since we started down this road, we’ve also used multiple tups – registered and unregistered- and find that the colours definitely run via the female lines.
 So our tup or another, it is genetic, and carried through the female line on our farm.
-This year (2022) will be the first time that two of our white rams will be used for breeding (one here, and one on another farm), so the 2023 lambing season should tell us whether the white gene is being carried by our males too.
+2022 was the first time that two of our white rams were used for breeding (one here, and one on another farm), so the 2023 lambing season told us that the white gene is being carried by our males too, if they are descendents of Greenal.

 At the Hirsel, we’re committed to breeding the modern Breed Society standard line, as well as our Rebel Hebs with all their diversity of size, colours, and horn configuration.
 To celebrating and preserving the wide genetics of this ancient Scottish breed.